cloudevents/spec/cloudevents/extensions/opcua.md

 ### datacontenttype

-MUST be `application/json` for OPC UA PubSub JSON payload and MAY be extended by `+gzip` when payload is gzip compressed.
+MUST be `application/json` for OPC UA PubSub JSON payload and MAY be appended with `+gzip` when the payload is gzip compressed.

 ### dataschema